A beginner tutorial creating a real clock in Godot Engine. This can be instanced and reused in games and projects.

 # Processing func _process(delta): # Get radians radian_seconds = -OS.get_time()["second"] * (PI/30) radian_minutes = -OS.get_time()["minute"] * (PI/30) + radian_seconds/60 radian_hours = -OS.get_time()["hour"] * (PI/6) + radian_minutes/12 # Assignment pivot_seconds.set_rot(radian_seconds) pivot_minutes.set_rot(radian_minutes) pivot_hours.set_rot(radian_hours)

-A more detailed explanation of how the math work:
+Here is a more detailed explanation of how the math work:

 The reason we are adding the radian_seconds/60 on the minute radian, and radian_minutes/12 on the hours radian, is to include the small rotational values that happen when the second pointer is moving.